GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 # RAD4D-FEM
-RAD4D-FEM is a MATLAB code that generates COMSOL Multiphysics files ready to be expanded into four-dimensional (4D) chemical, physical, and geometrical scenarios.
-This tool streamlines the process of setting up complex simulations that involve both spatial and temporal dimensions, enabling researchers and engineers to focus on analysis rather than model setup.
+RAD4D-FEM is a MATLAB code that generates COMSOL Multiphysics files ready to be expanded into four-dimensional (4D) chemical, physical, and geometrical temporal scenarios.
+This tool streamlines the process of setting up complex simulations that involve both spatial and temporal dimensions, enabling researchers and engineers to focus on customizing their models rather than reproducing previous works.

 ## Table of Contents
 - [Introduction](#introduction)